rainlanguage/arb-bot/README.md

 - `--use-public-rpcs`, Option to use public rpcs as fallback option for 'srouter' and 'router' mode, Will override the 'USE_PUBLIC_RPCS' in env variables
 - `--timeout`, Optional seconds to wait for the transaction to mine before disregarding it, Will override the 'TIMEOUT' in env variables
 - `--flashbot-rpc`, Optional flashbot rpc url to submit transaction to, Will override the 'FLASHBOT_RPC' in env variables
-- `--interpreter-v2`, Flag for operating with interpreter V2, note that 'curve' and '0x' modes, as well as 'flash-loan-v2' are NOT compatible with interpreter v2.
+- `--interpreter-v2`, Flag for operating with interpreter V2, note that 'flash-loan-v2' is NOT compatible with interpreter v2.
 Will override the 'INTERPRETERV2' in env variables
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information